Nuclear Information Centre

 As of 2024 no suitable site has been identified within the UK although the latest iteration of the GDF siting process has been ongoing since 2018.

 In this exhibit the pendulum is free-hanging so combines a relative stillness with the potential for movement, either through ambient forces or as a result of direct human intervention.
-Encircled invites you to take a moment to think about the globalness yet relative invisibility of radioactive waste, its creation and timescales associated with its disposal.

-Information last updated: Fri 14 Jun 2024
+Information last updated: Sun 08 Dec 2024

 Back